stanley-fork/WFGY/TensionUniverse/BlackHole/Q039_quantum_turbulence.md

 Some key observations and partial results are known.

-* Experiments and simulations in superfluid helium and Bose Einstein condensates show regimes where the energy spectrum resembles the classical Kolmogorov `k^(-5/3)` law at intermediate scales, although the range and robustness of this behavior are system dependent.([ResearchGate][1])
+* Experiments and simulations in superfluid helium and Bose–Einstein condensates show regimes where the energy spectrum resembles the classical Kolmogorov `k^(-5/3)` law at intermediate scales, although the range and robustness of this behavior are system dependent.
-* At small scales, quantum turbulence is dominated by the dynamics of discrete vortex lines, Kelvin waves, and reconnections, and energy is believed to cascade through a Kelvin wave cascade before converting into phonons or other excitations.([維基百科][2])
+* At small scales, quantum turbulence is dominated by the dynamics of discrete vortex lines, Kelvin waves, and reconnections.
+Energy is believed to cascade through a Kelvin wave cascade before converting into phonons or other excitations.
-* A large body of work describes quantized vortices in helium II and the statistics of vortex tangles, yet no single theory matches all experiments, all regimes, and all scales.([ResearchGate][1])
+* A large body of work describes quantized vortices in helium II and the statistics of vortex tangles, yet no single theory matches all experiments, all regimes, and all scales.
 * The relation between quantum turbulence and classical turbulence remains only partially understood.
-In particular, the precise conditions under which a quantum flow reproduces classical Kolmogorov turbulence at large scales are not fully established, and the decay laws and intermittency properties can differ from classical expectations.([維基百科][2])
+The precise conditions under which a quantum flow reproduces classical Kolmogorov turbulence at large scales are not fully established, and the decay laws and intermittency properties can differ from classical expectations.

 Overall, there is strong progress on phenomenology and numerical modeling.
 However, there is still no universally accepted, fully predictive theory that covers: